garrza/notion-assesment/README.md

 2. **Enhanced AI Features:** Further refine AI-generated messages by adding more customizable tones or templates.
 3. **Custom Notion Views:** Allow users to interact with different views or filters in the Notion database, providing more flexibility in how messages are displayed.
 4. **Multi-Language Support:** Expand the program to support multiple languages for both the user interface and AI-generated content.
-5. **Scalability Support:**: Modify the program to be able to handle a larger number of mails and users.
-Optimize UI for reading a users mail, view caching options to reduce queries to the database and optimize performance.
+5. **Scalability Support:**: Modify the program to handle a larger number of mails and users.
+Optimize the UI for reading user mail, implement view caching options to reduce queries to the database, and enhance performance.
+6. **Testing Coverage and CI/CD Pipelines:** Develop a comprehensive suite of tests to ensure program correctness and integrate automated tests for continuous integration and deployment.

 ## Product and Technical Choices